Unity (game engine): Unity 5 (2015)

 The Verge said of 2015's Unity 5 release: "Unity started with the goal of making game development universally accessible. [...]
 Unity 5 is a long-awaited step towards that future."
 With Unity 5, the engine improved its lighting and audio.
 Through WebGL, Unity developers could add their games to compatible Web browsers with no plug-ins required for players.
 Unity 5.0 offered real-time global illumination, light mapping previews, Unity Cloud, a new audio system, and the Nvidia PhysX 3.3 physics engine.
 The fifth generation of the Unity engine also introduced Cinematic Image Effects to help make Unity games look less generic.
+Unity began offering an experimental and unsupported Linux editor build in August 2015.
 Unity 5.6 added new lighting and particle effects, updated the engine's overall performance, and added native support for Nintendo Switch, Facebook Gameroom, Google Daydream, and the Vulkan graphics API.
 It introduced a 4K video player capable of running 360-degree videos for virtual reality.

 However, some gamers criticized Unity's accessibility due to the high volume of quickly produced games published on the Steam distribution platform by inexperienced developers.
-CEO John Riccitiello said in an interview that he believes this to be a side-effect of Unity's success in democratizing game development: "If I had my way, I'd like to see 50 million people using Unity – although I don't think we're going to get there any time soon.
+Former CEO John Riccitiello said in an interview that he believes this to be a side-effect of Unity's success in democratizing game development: "If I had my way, I'd like to see 50 million people using Unity – although I don't think we're going to get there any time soon.
 I'd like to see high school and college kids using it, people outside the core industry.
 I think it's sad that most people are consumers of technology and not creators.
 The world's a better place when people know how to create, not just consume, and that's what we're trying to promote."